riminino/graf/_docs/markdown.md

 [^1]: This is the footnote

-The note will be rendered at the end of the document:
+The note will be rendered at the end of the document with this markup

 ```html
 <div class="footnotes" role="doc-endnotes">